melvinchia3636/YouTube-Scraping-API/docs/index.rst

 Features
 --------
-* Ability to scrape YouTube search results
+* Scrape YouTube search results
+* Scrape YouTube suggestion queries
 * Useful filters for YouTube searching
 * Download videos with any resolutions
 * Get metadata of channels, videos, and playlists
 * Scrape thumbnail urls of videos, channels, and playlists
 * Scrape captions of videos
 * Ability to log progress when executing code
-* Nicely formed data structure
+* Nicely formed object structure
 * Welly documented source code
+* You can literally create a fully working YouTube clone with this API :)

 .. toctree::
    :maxdepth: 9999